John M. Opitz: University of Wisconsin

 After completion of residency, Opitz searched for fellowship opportunities.
-He had followed closely the work of Patau, Inhorn and Smith in Madison on human aneuploidy and so, after application and acceptance, July 1, 1961 saw Opitz at the University of Wisconsin where he completed residency, the last 6 months as pediatric chief resident.
-He completed his fellowship (1962-1964) in Medical Genetics under Klaus Patau, and David W. Smith.
+He had followed closely the work of Patau, Inhorn and Smith in Madison on human aneuploidy and so, on July 1, 1961, after application and acceptance, Opitz began at the University of Wisconsin, where he completed residency.
+He spent the last 6 months as pediatric chief resident.
+He completed his fellowship (1962-1964) in Medical Genetics under the cytogeneticist Klaus Patau and the pediatrician-dysmorphologist David Weyhe Smith.
 Smith introduced him to the University of Wisconsin Children's Hospital where he began his work on the physical and biological manifestations of syndromes.
 He also gained experience in the evaluation of normal developmental variability by examining the newborn infants at St. Mary's Hospital in Madison for Smith's study of minor anomalies.
-It was during the 60's that Opitz set the groundwork on the scientific advances for which he would be best known- the discovery and definition of multiple congenital anomalies syndromes through the recognition of links between pediatric anomalies and heredity.
+It was during the 1960s that Opitz set the groundwork on the scientific advances for which he would be best known- the discovery and definition of multiple congenital anomaly syndromes through the recognition of links between pediatric anomalies and heredity.

 After completion of his fellowship, Opitz was appointed Assistant Professor of Medical Genetics and Pediatrics at the University of Wisconsin.
-He spent 18 years at UW-Madison where he was able to establish the Wisconsin Clinical Genetics Center in 1974 as well as a fetal/pediatric pathology and developmental pathology program in association with Dr. Enid Gilbert-Barness.
+He spent 18 years at UW-Madison where he was able to establish the Wisconsin Clinical Genetics Center in 1974, as well as a fetal/pediatric pathology and developmental pathology program in association with Dr. Enid Gilbert-Barness.

 Shodair- Montana State University

 In 1979, at the invitation of Philip D. Pallister, Opitz left the University of Wisconsin to become the Director of the Shodair-Montana Regional Genetic Service Program in Helena, Montana.
 This program included such services as cytogenetics and fetal genetic pathology.
 Later he served as chair of the Department of Medical Genetics at Shodair Children's Hospital and as an adjunct professor in Biology, History and Philosophy, Medicine, and Veterinary Science at Montana State University.
-In 1994 he was appointed Professor of Medical Humanities.
+In 1994, he was appointed Professor of Medical Humanities.

 In Montana, Opitz continued research in genetic syndromes, often collaborating with Phil D. Pallister, leading to the discovery of several syndromes including the Pallister-Hall, KBG, and Pallister-Killian syndromes.
 This collaboration also led to the discovery of the first human X-autosome translocation which, according to McKusick, was a jumping off point for the era of chromosome mapping.

 Prior to leaving Montana, Opitz traveled to Germany to become the first visiting professor of the Hanseatic University Foundation of the University of Lübeck, Department of Genetics.

 University of Utah

 In 1997, Opitz joined the faculty at the University of Utah School of Medicine as a Professor of Pediatrics in the division of Medical Genetics and also as a member of the clinical staff at the Children's Medical Center.
-He holds adjunct appointments in the Departments of Human Genetics, Pathology, and Obstetrics and Gynecology.
+He held adjunct appointments in the Departments of Human Genetics, Pathology, and Obstetrics and Gynecology.
 He was an active participant in the fetal genetic pathology program in the Division of Pediatric Pathology at Primary Children's Medical Center until 2015.